Last Updated on 09/26/2023 by Glynn Willard

 Yes.
 This is a huge benefit.

 It states whether it’s big rig, small camper or just tent friendly.
-And just about every review discloses the road conditions.
+And just about all the user-generated reviews discloses the road conditions.

 Yes, it’s simple and I like simple!